 - Avoid alcohol, simple sugars, and foods high in saturated fats.
 A gluten-free diet may help improve symptoms.
 If your doctor suspects food allergies, he may recommend an elimination diet or food allergy testing.

-- Folic acid (400 mcg per day) -- If you take methotrexate, you may need to take a folic acid supplement.
-Ask your doctor, though -- don't just take a supplement on your own.
+- Folic acid.
+If you take methotrexate, you may need to take a folic acid supplement.
+Ask your doctor, though -- DO NOT just take a supplement on your own.

-- Shark cartilage (chondroitin sulfate, 80 to 100 g per day in 2 to 4 doses) -- Early evidence suggests that shark cartilage may relieve symptoms in people with plaque psoriasis.
-Do not take shark cartilage if you have diabetes.
+- Shark cartilage.
+Early evidence suggests that shark cartilage may relieve symptoms in people with plaque psoriasis.
+DO NOT take shark cartilage if you have diabetes.
 If you take calcium supplements, talk to your doctor before taking shark cartilage.
 Shark cartilage can interact with some medications.
 It can also be expensive, and many people experience similar results with less expensive therapies.

-- Oregon grape (Mahonia aquifolium), 10% in a cream -- Some evidence suggests that using a specific cream (Relieva) made with Oregon grape may slightly reduce symptoms of psoriasis.
-It's not clear whether this cream works as well as conventional medications, although one study found it worked as well as calcipotriene (Dovonex) for some people.
+- Oregon grape (Mahonia aquifolium), 10% in a cream.
+Some evidence suggests that using a specific cream (Relieva) made with Oregon grape may slightly reduce symptoms of psoriasis.
+It is not clear whether this cream works as well as conventional medications, although one study found it worked as well as calcipotriene (Dovonex) for some people.

-- Forskolin (Coleus forskohlii), 50 to 100 mg, 2 to 3 times a day, has been historically used for psoriasis, although there is no scientific evidence to show it works.
+- Forskolin (Coleus forskohlii).
+Has been historically used for psoriasis, although there is no scientific evidence to show it works.
 People with heart disease should not use Forskolin unless directed to do so by their physicians.
 People who take nitrates or nitroglycerin, or drugs called calcium channel blockers, such as diltiazem (Cardizem, Dilacor, Tiazac), nifedipine (Procardia), and verapamil (Calan, Verelan), should not take forskolin.
 Forskolin may increase the risk of bleeding, especially if you already take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.

-- Oregano oil (2 to 6 drops, 2 times a day, diluted in water or juice ) -- Some people say that oregano oil helps their psoriasis symptoms, although no scientific studies have been done.
+- Oregano oil.
+Some people say that oregano oil helps their psoriasis symptoms, although no scientific studies have been done.
 Oregano can potentially promote miscarriage in pregnant women, and can interact with lithium, a medication taken to treat bipolar disorder.

-No well-designed studies have looked at using chiropractic care to treat psoriasis.
 A few case studies have reported that spinal manipulation may reduce skin lesions in some people.
-Researchers don't know whether chiropractic care is helpful for all people with psoriasis.
+Researchers do not know whether chiropractic care is helpful for all people with psoriasis.

-Acupuncture may help some people with psoriasis, although the evidence isn't clear.
+Acupuncture may help some people with psoriasis, although the evidence is not clear.

 See your doctor regularly until your psoriasis is under control.